Simhyeon/r4d/docs/macros.md

 Table creates a formatted table from given csv values.
 Currently supported formats are ```github```, ```wikitext``` and ```html```.
 This macro doesn't pretty print but just make it readable from other programs.
+This requires features "csv".

 ```
 $table(github,\*a,b,c